MISP/misp-book/GLOSSARY.md

 MISP events are encapsulations for contextually linked information

 ## MISP Extended Events
-MISP extent event (starting from version 2.4.90) allows users to build full blown events that extend an existing event, giving way to a combined event view that includes a sum total of the event along with all extending events.
+MISP can now extend an event (starting from version 2.4.90).
+This allows users to build full blown events that extend an existing event, giving way to a combined event view that includes a sum total of the event along with all extending events.
 [More](http://www.misp-project.org/2018/04/19/Extended-Events-Feature.html)

 ## MISP feeds